binello7/fswof2d/README.md

 * initial conditions file: *huv_init.dat*
 * simulation parameters file: *parameters.txt*

 Writing these files in a format fully-compatible with FullSWOF_2D (:heavy_exclamation_mark:v-1.07.00:heavy_exclamation_mark:) can be easily achieved by using the functions `topo2file`, `huv2file` and `params2file`.

 The function `read_params` allows reading the parameters used for a given simulation (stored in the `parameters.txt` file) as a `struct`.
 This can be useful in order to carry out sensitivity analysis where one or more simulation parameters are to be varied.

-*GNU Octave* and *FullSWOF_2D* have different ways of representing 3D meshes
+*GNU Octave* and *FullSWOF_2D* have different ways of representing 3D meshes.
+The function `dataconvert` makes passing from the `fswof2d` 3D mesh representation to the `octave` one and vice-versa an easy task.
+Mesh nodes coordinates have to be written to the *topography.dat* file in the `fswof2d` format.
+However, one would probably want to plot the mesh in *GNU Octave*, in order to check for correctness, before writing it to the file. `dataconvert` ensures proper conversion of the plotted `octave` mesh to the `fswof2d` format.

+Computations in *FullSWOF_2D* are performed at every cell center.
+For this reason, the *topography.dat* file must specify the X-Y coordinates of the cells centers and not of their nodes.
+If a coordinate in the topography file is located on the domain boundary (meaning it cannot represent the center of a cell), *FullSWOF_2D* throws an error. `node2center` converts therefore a vector of nodes coordinates to the corresponding vector of centers coordinates.
+`center2node` executes the inverse operation, returning a vector of nodes given a vector of centers.

+The function `csec_channel2lvlsym` simplifies the construction of a standard symmetric channel cross-section, composed of a riverbed, two riverbanks, two floodplains and two external embankments.
+The cross-section is discretized in `N` segments according to the user's needs.
+Once the cross-section is created, it has to be extruded along an axis, in order to result in a channel topography.
+This can be accomplished with the function `extrude_csec`.

+Finally, the function `matplotlib_cm` allows import in *GNU Octave* of colormaps defined in the *Python-package* `matplotlib`.

 ## Code examples